Ralim/IronOS/Documentation/Settings.md

 ### Setting: Shutdown timeout

-How long after the unit enters sleep mode before it turns off the heater and exists soldering mode.
+How long of a period of movement/button pressing inactivity is required before the device turns of the tip heater completely and returns to the main idle screen.

 On device help text: